nkokkos/vws/README.md

 This is a ruby gem to interact with Vuforia web services api: https://developer.vuforia.com/resources/dev-guide/managing-targets-cloud-database-using-developer-api

+It uses the excellent rest-client (https://github.com/rest-client/rest-client) to handle the HTTP/REST requests required by the Vuforia Web Services API.

 ## Installation from source

-Clone this repo onto your hard drive and cd into the root folder
+Clone this repo onto your hard drive and cd into the root folder.

-First install bundler gem (if it is not installed) gem by issuing:
+First install bundler gem (if it is not installed) by issuing:

     gem install bundler